quicwg/ops-drafts/draft-ietf-quic-manageability.md

 heuristics similar to those used to detect TLS over TCP.
 A client initiating 0-RTT connection may also send data packets in 0-RTT Protected packets directly after the Initial packet containing the TLS Client Hello.
-Since these packets may be reordered in the network, note that 0-RTT Protected data packets may be seen before the Initial packet.
+Since these packets may be reordered in the network, 0-RTT Protected data packets could be seen before the Initial packet.

 Note that clients send Initial packets before servers do, servers send Handshake